-How would you like to invest $30 and be paid a $45 dividend on your investment every year thereafter?
-That’s essentially what you do when you make certain home improvements that lower your expenses.
+How would you like to invest $30 and be paid a $45 dividend on your investment every year after that?

 Ready to get started?
 Here are eight ways to save money by improving your house.

 An insulating jacket for your hot water heater will cost $30 or so, and you can install it yourself in about an hour.